-As you may have heard, Instagram has revealed how its ads – or “sponsored posts” will look in users’ timelines.
+As you may have read in The Drum today, Instagram has revealed how its ads – or “sponsored posts” will look in users’ timelines.

 The example given by Instagram looks reassuringly similar to the posts you’d normally see on the platform, but with the ‘sponsored’ banner, obvious enough that you wouldn’t mistake them for user generated content.
 The ads will initially be rolled out in the U.S. this week to give users “a sense for the look and feel of the ads you will see”.

 It’s certainly a positive start for Instagram’s monetisation drive.
 But while it has stated that it’ll start rolling out ads slowly, with selected brand partners, this is clearly not a strategy for the long term.